tomchadwin/tom.chadw.in/_posts/2018-03-27-MappingEmotion.md

 Ack.
 What are those bounding box artefacts?
 Hannes Kohlmann had the answer:

+<blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">All the time when I try something more fancy =( Change the Drop Shadows blending mode to Normal or Addition.
+Draw Effects really need some polishing, they seem to be applied one by one which is not ideal.</p>&mdash; cartocalypse (@cartocalypse) <a href="https://twitter.com/cartocalypse/status/976169753978048512?ref_src=twsrc%5Etfw">March 20, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Switching back from multiply to normal got rid of the problem.
 It’s a shame, but is probably unimportant for this design, with flat colours under the shadows.
 Nearly there now: